Yan9564/TruncatedWiener/README.md

 ## Notes
 - run the EM_main.m file
 - the other files are functions used in EM_main.m
-- the function subplots.m is an open source code provided by [Pekka Kumpulainen]tight_subplot(Nh, Nw, gap, marg_h, marg_w) (), MATLAB Central File Exchange.
-Retrieved November 7, 2022. ](https://www.mathworks.com/matlabcentral/fileexchange/27991-tight_subplot-nh-nw-gap-marg_h-marg_w))
+- the function subplots.m is an open source code provided by [PekkaKumpulainen](https://www.mathworks.com/matlabcentral/fileexchange/27991-tight_subplot-nh-nw-gap-marg_h-marg_w)